Tekmar Group's technology and services support global offshore oil and gas, renewables, interconnectors, telecommunications and marine civils markets.

 Offshore wind is now considered a mainstream supplier of low-carbon electricity.
 The UK is already the world leader in offshore wind, with more capacity installed than any other country.
 This growth has been supported by the cost of electricity from new offshore wind projects has fallen by about 50%, making it cheaper than gas or nuclear.

 According to forecasts from Westwood Global Energy, global offshore wind capacity is expected to grow from 17.1 GW in 2017 to 102.7 GW by 2026, representing a 22 per cent.
 CAGR, as global capital expenditure in offshore wind is predicted to amount to almost €444 billion within the same period.

-Following what has been viewed by industry commentators as the bottoming of the market in the last few years, an upturn is beginning to unfold.
-Oil prices have recovered, the industry has gone through a restructuring process and the offshore market is beginning to see a gradual increase in tendering activity.
+The oil price has now stabilised above $50 per barrel and as more projects are coming back online.
+The industry has gone through a restructuring process and the offshore market is beginning to see a gradual increase in tendering activity.